cameron/coreos-utils/README.md

 - install unit files (e.g., containers that run at startup)

 ### Wishlist
+- CLI
-- CLI for selecting from a list of DOCKER_HOSTs
+- switch DOCKER_HOST based on a list of DOCKER_HOSTs, like /.ssh/config
+- create dockerd host
+  - locally (in vm), or remotely (on DO via triton? later aws)
-- if it gets any more serious, rename to tug
+- rename to tug
-- automate installation of TLS cert/keys
+- install TLS cert/keys (not just generation)
+- read docker-compose.yml, launch on existing/new hosts
+  - build seed stacks
+    - goal: beefy, performant and ready-for-reddit application clusters (db, static assets, cache, middle layer) that can be cloned and launched in minutes
+    - simple web crawling stack
+      - finish datahog? !